VIDA-NYU/raster-join/README.md

 --inmem: Choice of in-memory (GPU) versus out-of-core (GPU) execution.
 Optional argument.
 The default is out-of-core (GPU) execution.

---opAgregation:  Optional argument.
+--opAggregation:  Optional argument.
 Choice between printing the aggregation result for every region (when this argument is present) and obtaining only the corresponding timing statistics (the default behavior).

 --inputSize: Optional argument.
 Allows to define the input size in numbers of records rather than by manipulating the startTime and endTime.